 Luckily I have two sisters and a brother, and I’m sure at least one of them will have a child.
 But I also don’t want them to feel pressure to have kids because someone else wants it for them.

 This is one of the main reasons why we don’t want kids.
-Again, this is just my opinion, and I’m not judging anyone else that would raise children differently to how I’d want to do it.
+But, again, this is just my opinion.
+I’m not judging anyone else that would raise children differently from how I’d want to do it.

 When it comes to education, we would either follow the unschooling method or enrol in Montessori.

-We would want our children to comfortably eat vegan food at school, and learn more about sustainability, nature but also be in touch with technology to keep up to date with today’s world rather than becoming completely isolated.
+We would want our children to eat vegan food at school comfortably.
+And, of course, learn more about sustainability and nature.
+But also be in touch with technology to keep up with today’s world rather than become completely isolated.

 Like many parents, I’d love our kids to be able to play on the streets, explore nature, and feel independent.
-I had a very fortunate childhood when I lived in Slovenia and would love to be able to share something like that with my kids.
+I had a very fortunate childhood when I lived in Slovenia and would love to share something like that with my kids.

-I know that a lot of these are ideals and may not be realistic, but this is what I would want for my kids and would do my best to be able to create that environment around us for that to be possible.
+I know that a lot of these are ideals and may not be realistic, but this is what I would want for my kids, and I would do my best to create that environment around us for that to be possible.